-^{} Kindly note figures in column "Total Value 2016-2022" have undergone comprehensive quality assurance that supports aggregation of results over time.
+^{} Kindly note the total values 2016-2023 have undergone comprehensive quality assurance that supports aggregation of results over time.
 This includes removal of duplicative data over time and/or inclusion of more results based on verification by SGP country teams.